probabl-ai/sklearn-ragger-duck/doc/user_guide/text_scraping.rst

     :class: transparent-image

-Before diving into the chunking mechanism, it is interesting to think about the type of queries that such documentation can help at answering.
-Indeed, these documentation pages are intended to provide information about class or function parameters, short usage snippet of code and related classes or functions.
-The narration on these pages are relatively short and further discussions are generally provided in the user guide instead.
-So we would expect that the chunks of documentation to be useful to answer questions as:
+Before diving into the chunking mechanism, it is interesting to think about the type of queries that such documentation can help answer.
+Indeed, these documentation pages are intended to provide information about class or function parameters, short usage snippets of code, and related classes or functions.
+The narration on these pages is relatively short, and further discussions are generally provided in the user guide instead.
+So we would expect that the chunks of documentation to be useful to answer questions such as:

 - What are the parameters of `LogisticRegression`?
 - What are the values of the `strategy` parameter in a dummy classifier?

-So now that we better framed our expectations, we can think about the chunks extraction.
+Now that we have better framed our expectations, we can think about the chunks extraction.
 We could go forward with the naive approach described above.
-However, it will fall sort to help the LLM to answer the questions.
+However, it will fall short to help the LLM answer the questions.
 Let's go into an example to illustrate this point.

-Let's consider the second question above: "What are the values of the `strategy` parameter in a dummy classifier?".
-While our retrievers (:ref:`information_retrieval`) are able to get the association between the `DummyClassifier` and the `strategy` parameter, the LLM will not be able to get this link if the chunk retrieved does not contain this relationship.
-Indeed, the naive approach will provide a chunk where `strategy` could be mentioned but it might not belong to the `DummyClassifier` class.
+Consider the second question above: "What are the values of the `strategy` parameter in a dummy classifier?"
+While our retrievers (:ref:`information_retrieval`) are able to get the association between the `DummyClassifier` and the strategy parameter, the LLM will not be able to get this link if the chunk retrieved does not contain this relationship.
+Indeed, the naive approach will provide a chunk where strategy could be mentioned, but it might not belong to the `DummyClassifier` class.

 For instance, we could retrieve the following three chunks that are relatively relevant to the query: